All Five Nights At Freddy's Games In Order Of Chronology

 In the list above, it’s worth pointing out that the games in bold are the main instalments and those not bolded are considered spin-offs.

-It’s also worth mentioning that the platforms listed are where the games were initially released, you should find most if not all of them available to play on PS4/5, Xbox One/Series X/S, and Nintendo Switch.
+It’s also worth mentioning that the platforms listed are where the games were initially released, you should find most, if not all, of them on the PS4/5, Xbox One/Series X/S and Nintendo Switch.
 Head to the digital storefront of your choice to find them.

 New Xbox Series X For 2024 Leaked Along With 2028 Next-Gen Console

-GTA 6 News And Leaks: New Vice City Map, Possible Release Date And Everything Else We Know
+GTA 6 News And Leaks: New Map, Release Date, Female Protagonist And More

 Five Nights At Freddy’s games in chronological order